mayuroks/Mobile-Test-Project/README.md

  - Getting large images from Imgur via API.

 # First Attempt
 Implementing scrollListener, which fires API once end of the list has reached,  was fairly complex.
 I thought the hardest part was done.
 Now I just need to get images from Imgur API and display them.
+That was not the case :D.

 Using this API,
 ```